ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 # Cluster

-A cluster is a group of nodes wich are on the same private network.
+A cluster is a group of nodes wich are on the same docker swarm cluster.

 ### Attributes